 One of these molecules is adenosine.
 The reason you need to be familiar with adenosine is because it’s relatively similar to caffeine (see the picture below).

 Adenosine is abundant in our body and serves quite a few functions.
-It makes up a part of our DNA (the letter “A” in our genetic code stands for adenine) and plays an important role in our energetic metabolism as part of the ATP molecule.
+It makes up a part of our DNA (the letter “A” in our genetic code stands for adenine) and plays an important role in our energy metabolism as part of the ATP molecule.
 The latter you may remember from school as the energy currency inside our body.

 Among its many functions, adenosine is also a signal molecule used by your brain cells.
 Adenosine attaches to receptors in brain cell membranes and carries signals to indicate a lack of energy or a prolonged “awake” state.
 Thus, in response to adenosine buildup, our body begins to feel drowsy.
-At this point we are likely to take either a nap or grab another sip of coffee.
+At this point, we are likely to take either a nap or grab another sip of coffee.

 Coffee, just like tea, dark chocolate and Coke (especially Diet Coke), contains caffeine.
 As I mentioned earlier, caffeine molecules behave in a way that is strikingly similar to adenosine.